rule

 Text 10

-Takshaka [the snake-bird] sent by the words of the brahmin [1.18] will not burn you; the agents of death cannot burn [you in the role of] the self its Controller who is the very death of these causes of death [see also 11.31: 12].
+Takshaka [the snake-bird] sent by the words of the brahmin [1.18] will not burn you; the messengers of death cannot supersede you who [now] have mastered the causes of death and death itself [see also 11.31: 12].
+(Vedabase)

 Text 11-12

-'I am the Original Spirit Supreme, the Abode of the Absolute, I am the Supreme Destination'; with this consideration placing yourself within the Supreme Self free from material designations, will you, with the entire world thus separate from the self, not even notice Takshaka and your body when he, licking his lips and with his mouth full of poison, bites your foot.
+'I am the Original Supreme Spirit, the Abode of the Absolute and the Supreme Destination'; with this consideration placing yourself within the Supreme Self that is free from material designations, you will, with the entire world thus set apart from the self, not even notice Takshaka or your own body when he, licking his lips and with his mouth full of poison, bites your foot.
+(Vedabase)

 Text 13